What You Missed from Croydon's Cabinet Meeting - 16/08/2021 | Croydon Conservatives Skip to main content

 Vice Chairman, Scrutiny Health and Social Care Sub-Committee

-Robert moved with his family to Croydon in 2006.
-Originally from an engineering background he latterly specialised in projects to improve the safety, efficiency and quality of business services.
-He is an experienced decision analyst and a certified project manager.
+Robert moved with his family to Croydon in 2006 and has been a councillor since 2018.
+Originally from an engineering background, he later specialised in projects to improve the safety, efficiency and quality of services.

 Andy Stranack